Toyota Crown Problems — All Years, Common Issues & Reliability

 Toyota Motor Engineering & Manufacturing (Toyota) is recalling certain 2023-2024 Toyota Venza, 2023-2025 RAV4 Prime, RAV4, Highlander, GR Corolla, Crown, 2024-2025 Lexus TX, LS, Toyota Tacoma, Grand Highlander, and 2025 Lexus RX, Toyota Crown Signia, Camry, RAV 4 Plug-in Hybrid (PHEV), and 4 Runner vehicles.
 Due to an error in the instrument panel software at vehicle startup, the instrument panel may fail to display vehicle speed, brake system, and tire pressure warning lights.

-Remedy: Dealers will update the instrument panel software for non-PHEV vehicles, free of charge.
+Remedy: Dealers will update the instrument panel software over-the-air (OTA) for non-PHEV vehicles, free of charge.
 For PHEV vehicles, dealers will inspect the instrument panel assembly, and either replace it, or update the software, free of charge.
 Owner letters were mailed December 5, 2025.
+Additional letters will be sent, anticipated in May 2026.
+This is a phased recall.
 Owners may contact Toyota's customer service at 1-800-331-4331.
 Toyota's numbers for this recall are 25TB08 and 25TA08.
 Lexus' numbers for this recall are 25LB05 and 25LA05.

 #25V7440002023